Tactile-CPS/netronome-setup/README.md

 ```

 ## 3. Running Programs
-Once the environment is ready, use these steps to run your P4 programs
+Once the environment is ready, use these steps to run your P4 program on the SmartNIC
 ```
 # Go to directory containing the P4 program